FREE SHIPPING on orders over $65 International: over $250

 The History Of Tibetan Butter Tea

 While people throughout Tibet enjoyed tea as far back as the 7th century, butter tea didn't become popular till about the 13th century.
-Back then, pu-erh tea bricks were brought to Tibet from China along the Tea Horse Road.
+Back then, various types of Hei Cha, including Pu-erh tea bricks were brought to Tibet from China along the Tea Horse Road.
 Butter has always been a staple in Tibetan cuisine, using local yak's milk.
 Nowadays, it is becoming more widespread to use regular cow's butter instead of yak butter because of the significant price difference.

 The tea is not just a drink in the cold Himalayas — it's a necessity.
 The air is arid, thin, and cold.
 The locals often spend all day outside working, and the fat-filled tea helps keep them warm throughout the day.

-Not to mention, the potent pu-erh tea gives tons of energy without the typical crashes that coffee causes and is a power punch of energy and healthy fats.
+Not to mention, the potent Pu-erh tea gives tons of energy without the typical crashes that coffee causes, making Butter tea a power punch of energy and healthy fats.

 With the high cost of yak butter, authentic butter tea is served only on special occasions and when guests visit.
 Otherwise, people will substitute the yak butter for cow butter or milk.